-The unaudited accounts were issued on 27 June 2024.
+The unaudited accounts were issued on 26 June 2024 and the audited accounts were authorised for issue on 25 September 2024.

+Alan Sievewright

-Alan Sievewright Chief Finance Officer, Lothian Pension Fund 26 June 2024
+Chief Finance Officer, Lothian Pension Fund 25 September 2024

 Notes to the net asset statement

 The Financial Statements summarise the transactions of the fund during the year and its net assets at the year end.
 They don't take account the obligations to pay pensions and benefits which fall due after the end of the year.
 The actuarial position of the fund, which does take account of such obligations, is discussed in the Actuarial Valuation section of this report and these financial statements should be read in conjunction with that information.
 In addition, as required by IAS26, the Actuarial Present Value of Promised Retirement Benefits is disclosed in the notes to these Financial Statements.